Victory over Japan Day: Events before V-J Day

-On August 6 and 9, 1945, the Allies dropped atomic bombs on Hiroshima and Nagasaki, respectively.
-On August 9, the Soviet Union declared war on Japan.
-The Japanese government on August 10 communicated its intention to surrender under the terms of the Potsdam Declaration.
+Within three months of the end of the war in Europe on May 9 (Moscow time), the USSR would join the Allied fight against Japan, as agreed upon at the Yalta Conference in February 1945.
+On August 8 (Moscow time), the Soviet Union declared war on Japan, and attacked Japanese forces not only in Manchuria on mainland Asia, but also on the Kuril islands and Sakhalin, threatening to attack and occupy Hokkaido.
+Already on 6 August, and again on 9 August 1945, the United States dropped atomic bombs, on Hiroshima and Nagasaki, respectively, with a "Third Shot" not possible before August 19.
+The Japanese government on August 10 communicated its intention to surrender under the terms of the Potsdam Declaration, but that was not yet the end of hostilities.

 The news of the Japanese offer began early celebrations around the world.
 Allied soldiers in London danced in a conga line on Regent Street.
 Americans and Frenchmen in Paris paraded on the Champs-Élysées singing "Don't Fence Me In".
 American soldiers in occupied Berlin shouted "It's over in the Pacific", and hoped that they would now not be transferred there to fight the Japanese.
-Germans stated that the Japanese were wise enough to—unlike themselves—give up in a hopeless situation, and were grateful that the atomic bomb was not ready in time to be used against them.
+Germans stated that the Japanese were wise enough—unlike themselves—to give up in a hopeless situation, and were grateful that the atomic bomb was not ready in time to be used against them.
 Moscow newspapers briefly reported on the atomic bombings with no commentary of any kind.
 While "Russians and foreigners alike could hardly talk about anything else", the Soviet government refused to make any statements on the bombs' implication for politics or science.

-In Chungking, Chinese fired firecrackers and "almost buried [Americans] in gratitude".
+In Chongqing, Chinese fired firecrackers and "almost buried Americans in gratitude".
 In Manila, residents sang "God Bless America".
 On Okinawa, six men were killed and dozens were wounded as American soldiers "took every weapon within reach and started firing into the sky" to celebrate; ships sounded general quarters and fired anti-aircraft guns as their crews believed that a kamikaze attack was occurring.
-On Tinian island, B-29 crews preparing for their next mission over Japan were told that it was cancelled, but that they could not celebrate because it might be rescheduled.
+On Tinian island, B-29 crews preparing for their next mission over Japan were told that it was cancelled, but that they could not celebrate because it might be rescheduled for a "Third Shot".